swfiua/blume/doc/anpftu/micro.rst

 I am claiming, without proof, that this buzz is what we see as gravity, as formulated in general relativity.
-I think you mention Schiama showed that Newton's gravity falls out to a first approximation and that applies here too.
+I think you mention Sciama showed that Newton's gravity falls out to a first approximation and that applies here too.

 In short, if we relate this to the paradigm, we again see rotating